ClusterHQ/flocker/CONTRIBUTING.rst

 You can see the current status of all issues and pull requests by visiting https://waffle.io/hybridlogic/flocker.
 In general issues will move from *Backlog* to *Ready* to *In Progress*.
-An in-progress issue will have a branch with the issue number in its name, When the branch is ready for review a pull request will be created in the *Review* category.
+An in-progress issue will have a branch with the issue number in its name.
+When the branch is ready for review a pull request will be created in the *Review* category.
 When the branch is merged the corresponding pull requests and issues will be closed.